access-ci-org/ipf/README.md

-# ipf-xsede %VER%-%REL%
+# access-ci-org/ipf %VER%-%REL%
 # README

 ## Overview

-The Information Publishing Framework (IPF) is a generic framework for gathering and publishing information.
-IPF focuses narrowly on gatethering and publishing, and not on analyzing or visualizing information.
-IPF grew out of work to publish information about TeraGrid compute resources using the [GLUE 2 specification](http://www.ogf.org/documents/GFD.147.pdf).
-IPF continues to support data gathering and publishing in the ACCESS-CI program which succeeded XSEDE and TeraGrid.
+The Information Publishing Framework (IPF) is a generic framework used by resource operators to gather and publish dynamic resource information in [GLUE 2 serialized format](http://www.ogf.org/documents/GFD.147.pdf).
+IPF was used by the TeraGrid, XSEDE, and XSEDE 2 programs, and is currently being used by the ACCESS-CI program to publish high-performance compute cluster information.

 IPF gathers and publishes information using simple workflows.
 These workflows are defined using JSON (see the etc/workflows directory) and steps in the workflows are implemented as Python classes.
 Each step in the workflow can require input Data, can produce output Data, and can publish Representations of Data.
-A typical workflow consists of a number of information gathering steps and a few steps that publish Representations to files or to remote services (e.g. REST, messaging).
+A typical workflow consists of a number of information gathering steps and a few steps that publish representations to files or to remote services (e.g. REST, messaging).

 Workflow steps specify what Data they require and what Data they produce.
 This allows IPF to construct